Bundle of Joy

-Bundle of Joy is a 1956 Technicolor musical remake of the comedy film Bachelor Mother (1939), which starred Ginger Rogers and David Niven.
-It stars Eddie Fisher and Debbie Reynolds (who were married in real-life at the time), and Adolphe Menjou.
+Bundle of Joy is a 1956 American Technicolor musical film directed by Norman Taurog and starring Eddie Fisher, Debbie Reynolds (who were married in real-life at the time) and Adolphe Menjou.
+It is a remake of the 1939 comedy film Bachelor Mother, which starred Ginger Rogers and David Niven, and was itself an English remake of the 1935 Austrian-Hungarian comedy film Little Mother.

+Produced by Edmund Grainger, it was distributed by RKO Pictures.
 An unmarried salesgirl at a department store finds and takes care of an abandoned baby.
 Much confusion results when her co-workers assume the child is hers and that the father is the son of the store owner.

 Plot

-Polly Parish (Reynolds) works in the Millinery Department at J.B.
+Polly Parish works in the Millinery Department at J.B.
 Merlin & Son's department store on the Upper East Side of Manhattan.
 She is summoned to the office of the store manager, who informs her that she is fired because she is overselling hats, which creates too many returns and too much work for the accounting department.
 After work, Polly walks home and wonders what she will do to make ends meet.

 On a step, she finds an abandoned baby in a blanket and instinctively picks it up to comfort it.
 As she bends over, the door behind the step opens and a woman ushers Polly and the baby inside.
 Polly has not noticed the sign that indicates the door belongs to an orphanage.
 When she denies the baby is hers inside, the staff disbelieve her, having experienced countless women reluctant to admit that they bore a child out of wedlock.
 Polly explains that she has just lost her job at J.B Merlin & Son's and insists there is no way that she will care for a baby that is not hers.

 After she leaves, the head of the orphanage decides to intervene on her behalf, knowing the Merlins to be charitable.
-He convinces the firm to hire Polly back, and she is summoned to a meeting with Dan Merlin (Fisher) the son of the eponymous owner.
+He convinces the firm to hire Polly back, and she is summoned to a meeting with Dan Merlin, the son of the eponymous owner.
 Dan informs her that she will be hired back at $10 more per week and that a gift will be delivered to her apartment later that night.
 When the baby arrives, Polly is flabbergasted.
 She convinces a friend to help her deliver the baby back to Dan at his home on East 63rd Street.